 How to label photos in Photo Mechanic

-Photo Mechanic lets you tag photos (this is like using flags to mark photos as Picks in Lightroom), or apply a star rating of 1-5 or one of eight color classes (similar to color labels in Lightroom).
+Photo Mechanic lets you tag photos (this is like using flags to mark photos as Picks in Lightroom Classic), or apply a star rating of 1-5 or one of eight color classes (similar to color labels in Lightroom).

 Eventually I realized that I was using a Metadata preset that overrode the metadata set by Photo Mechanic.
-The solution was to set Metadata to None in Lightroom’s Import window.
-I also discovered (thanks to a reader) that you have to use the same text labels for Color Xlasses in Photo Mechanic as you do for Color Labels in Lightroom, otherwise Lightroom won’t recognize them.
+The solution was to set Metadata to None in Lightroom Classic’s Import window.
+I also discovered (thanks to a reader) that you have to use the same text labels for Color Classes in Photo Mechanic as you do for Color Labels in Lightroom Classic, otherwise Lightroom Classic won’t recognize them.

-There’s more information about Lightroom compatibility on the Photo Mechanic website.
+There’s more information about Lightroom Classic compatibility on the Photo Mechanic website.

 To enable star ratings or color classes go to Accessibility under Preferences and set Single key shortcut for Color Class or 5-star rating to one of these options: